 The Thingsquare system supports firmware updates both for individual devices and for entire wireless mesh networks of devices.
 Firmware updates are triggered by the users, from their smartphone apps or from a web administration panel.
 Firmware versions are maintained by the backend server, which can hold several firmware versions for each device type.

-To measure the time a firmware update takes, we test three configurations: one firmware update of a Weptech Ethernet gateway and firmware updates of a Zolertia Re-Mote wireless device running both in 2.4 GHz and sub-GHz modes.
+To measure the time a firmware update takes, we test three configurations: one firmware update of an Ethernet access point and firmware updates of wireless device running both in 2.4 GHz and sub-GHz modes.
 The firmware versions that is sent are 144 kilobytes, 116 kilobytes, and 120 kilobytes large, respectively.

 Firmware updates take a few minutes with an Ethernet connection and between 10 and 20 minutes for a wireless device.
 Because the firmware update happens in the background, the user will not be disturbed by the update process.